Trump condemns impeachment in long, angry letter ahead of vote | DW | 17.12.2019

 In the lead-up to the vote, demonstrations in favor of impeachment took place around the US on Tuesday evening.

-Liberal organizations like MoveOn.org and Indivisible organized hundreds of gatherings around the country, with protesters called for the president to be removed on office.
+Liberal organizations like MoveOn.org and Indivisible organized hundreds of gatherings across the country, with protesters calling for the president to be removed from office.

 A test for US politics